JorisRijs/JorisRijs/README.md

 - IoT(Internet of Things)(minor during Bachelor's)
 - CS50X (Harvard University)
+- Yara rules (This is for an internship which i am hopefully starting next spring)
 - A complete Computer Science education using online courses.
 (OSSU curriculum)(will be starting this after i finished CS50)

 # Programming Languages: